ACLU sues DC, police over use of chemical irritants, stun grenades at racial justice protest – KION546

 By Whitney Wild, CNN

-The American Civil Liberties Union has filed a lawsuit on behalf of two photojournalists who allege they were hit by chemical irritants and stun grenades by Metropolitan Police Department officers while covering racial justice protests in August 2020.
+The American Civil Liberties Union has filed a lawsuit on behalf of two photojournalists who say police hit them with chemical irritants and stun grenades while they covered racial justice protests in Washington, DC, last year.

-The lawsuit against the DC government and eight unnamed police officers alleges MPD used less-lethal force on protestors in late August, despite the fact the DC Council had banned the use of chemical munitions and less-lethal projectiles about a month earlier.
+The lawsuit against the District of Columbia government and eight unnamed police officers alleges the Metropolitan Police Department used less-lethal force on protesters in late August, despite the DC Council having banned chemical munitions and less-lethal projectiles about a month earlier.

 One of the plaintiffs, freelance photojournalist Oyoma Asinor, alleges in the lawsuit he identified himself as a journalist but was arrested without probable cause.
-DC law enforcement detained him overnight but released him without charges, according to Asinor.
-He says MPD failed to return his cell phone, camera and goggles for nearly a year.
+DC law enforcement detained him overnight and released him without charges, according to Asinor.
+He says MPD failed to return his cell phone, camera and goggles for almost a year.

 “Mr. Asinor was not involved in any conduct that was unlawful or that could reasonably have been viewed as unlawful,” the lawsuit says.